Lignito79/Lignito79/README.md

 - 👀 I like to draw, listen to music, read... but most importantly in this case, video games and web development!

-- ✨ I know  about: HTML, CSS, JavaScript, C#, C++, Python.
+- ✨ I know  about: HTML, CSS, JavaScript, Swift, C#, C++, Python.

 - 🌱 I’m currently learning Java and TypeScript.